PieterES/Chess/README.md

 # To add:

-Very simple AI that chooses a random move and executes it
+Very simple AI that chooses a random move and executes it.

 More complicated AI that uses MinMax algorithm, which fitness function works best and how deep can we look.